 - Kill old blog and start this one w/ podcast

-- …Currently aspiring to do physical security system design
+- …Currently doing physical security consulting

 Interests and activities